-We also suggest that all students have an up-to-date medical dictionary, such as Stedman's or Taber's (or any other).
-Taber's comes with a CD-rom that provides pronunciation for the terms and this may be especially helpful.
+It is also suggested that all students have an up-to-date medical dictionary, such as Stedman's or Taber's (or any other).

 Midwifery Student Academic Policies

 As students in the Midwifery Program, you are being educated for a profession that relies on its practitioners to function at the highest level of integrity.
 Providing care to women and families, which you will be doing from early in this program and for the rest of your professional life, requires honesty, responsibility, trustworthiness, and respect for others.
 In essence, by attending this program, you are signing onto a lifelong honor code.
 However, to help you negotiate the academic environment, and to have guidelines should problems arise in your ability to maintain these characteristics or in your ability to perform at the level of excellence required for this program, the faculty has developed explicit policies for both your academic and clinical work in this program.
 These are detailed in the sections that follow.